2020 Chicago Regional Bridge Building Specifications

 These rules have been developed by the Chicago Regional Bridge Building

-about these rules, FIRST take a look at the list of Frequently Asked Questions (FAQ) to see
+rules, FIRST take a look at the list of Frequently Asked Questions (FAQ) to see

 if the answer is already there.
 If you have read the FAQ, and still have